Solar power seems to be growing unstoppably. But unfortunately, it just isn’t going to work for every homeowner.

 That depends on your energy needs, what you can afford and the type of turbine (10) you’ll choose.
 Two main types are:

-- Pole & Ground-Mount Wind Turbines – Much like their big brothers (the giant utility turbines on wind farms), these turbines mount on high poles in a suitable windy position.
+- Pole & Ground-Mount Wind Turbines – Much like their big brothers (the giant utility turbines on wind farms), these turbines are mounted on high poles in a suitable windy position.
 The higher the turbine, the greater the chance it has to pick up consistent wind.

 - Building-Mounted Wind Turbines – Turbines installed on roofs of buildings in suitable positions are smaller than the pole-mounted ones and have 1-2 kW capacity.